Leesa vs. Tuft & Needle Mattress

-Tuft & Needle and Leesa both manufacture multiple mattress models (including the Mint by Tuft & Needle and the Sapira by Leesa); however, for the purposes of this review, we’re focusing on their original, flagship mattresses.
+Tuft & Needle and Leesa both manufacture multiple mattress models (including the Mint by Tuft & Needle and the Leesa Hybrid); however, for the purposes of this review, we’re focusing on their original, flagship mattresses.

 These flagship offerings are all-foam mattresses, but they have differences in the types of foam that they use and the way that the foams are layered within the mattress.
 There are also differences in price and feel that may swing your decision about which mattress is the better fit for you.
 In this comparison, we’ll give you all the background that you need to assess the benefits and downsides of these two well-known mattresses so that you can select one for your bedroom.

 The flagship, original mattress from Tuft & Needle is 10 inches tall and has a cover made with a blend of rayon and polyester.
 The interior of the mattress has a simple design with just two foam layers.
 The top layer is 3” thick and is made with Adaptive foam, a proprietary foam developed by Tuft & Needle.
 The density of this foam is 2.8 PCF.
 Adaptive foam was designed to have enough conforming to relieve pressure points but without as much sink or heat retention as traditional memory foam.
 The bottom layer is 7” of support polyfoam with density of 1.8 PCF that provides the base for the comfort layer.